yashdavisgupta/TheAviator/README.md

+# Yash's Game

+A forked, modified version of the final draft of Aviator by Karim Maaloul.
+I made this game back in 2015 and it was my first foray into WebGL with Three.js.
+Thanks so much to Karim and the people at Codrops for this awesome tutorial and template.

 # The Aviator

 Demos and game for the tutorial "The Making of 'The Aviator': Animating a Basic 3D Scene with Three.js", by Karim Maaloul.